TrovaTrip Blog

 What to bring and know before you go

-Here at TrovaTrip we want to make sure your trip here is as perfect as it can be.
+Here at TrovaTrip, we want to make sure your trip to Patagonia is as perfect as it can be.
 Packing for Patagonia needs to be taken seriously.
-The terrain can be rough and weather unpredictable.
-Use this as a guide as you put together your list.
+The terrain can be rough, and weather unpredictable.
+Use our Patagonia packing list as a guide as you prepare for your trip.

 Brooke Willson and TrovaTRip group hiking in Patagonia.